Summer Social Justice Institute

 Staff members are available during the day for individual chats or informal discussions during breaks and over meals.
 SRPs are always available during the day and in the evening for informal discussion, planned discussion, and for organized and spontaneous fun.

 Participants report late night discussions that are exhausting and exhilarating, often at the same time.
 The Summer Social Justice Institute promises to be an intense time- filled with a variety of emotions.

 Please note that no fees are involved; tuition, room, and board for the program are paid for by the College.
 Participants are only obligated to attend all seminars and workshops and to complete all assignments in good order.
 You must provide your own transportation to the Institute.
-If the Institute is not able to take place in person it will be offered online via Zoom conferencing.
+If the Institute will be offered online via Zoom conferencing.

 - Small Group Discussions + Games + Journal Writing + Lecture